emre-mumcu/documents/Linux/PublishNetCoreApp.md

 ## 1. Publish the Application

+1. Start Visual Studio Code.
+2. Open Terminal.
+(View > Terminal)
+3. Run the following command in your terminal to publish the application:

+    > dotnet publish

 The default build configuration is Release, which is appropriate for a deployed site running in production.
 The output from the Release build configuration has minimal symbolic debug information and is fully optimized.

-1. Start Visual Studio Code.
-2. Choose View > Terminal from the main menu.
-3. Run the following command in your terminal to publish the application:

-    > dotnet publish --configuration Release --output ./publish

-This generates the compiled application files in the specified ./publish directory.
+By default, the publishing process creates a framework-dependent deployment, which is a type of deployment where the published application runs on a machine that has the .NET runtime installed.
+To run the published app you can use the *executable* file or run the `dotnet MyApp.dll` command from a command prompt.

+* `MyApp.dll` This is the framework-dependent deployment version of the application.
+To run this dynamic link library, enter `dotnet MyApp.dll` at a command prompt.
+This method of running the app works on any platform that has the .NET runtime installed.

+* `MyApp.exe` (MyApp on Linux or macOS) This is the framework-dependent executable version of the application.
+The file is operating-system-specific.
+You can run the app by using the executable.
+On Windows, enter `.\MyApp.exe` and press Enter.
+On Linux, enter `./MyApp` and press Enter.

-## 2. Install .NET Core Runtime on Ubuntu
+## 2. Install .NET Core Runtime on Ubuntu Linux

+Install the SDK (which includes the runtime) if you want to develop .NET apps.
+Or, if you only need to run apps, install the Runtime.
+If you're installing the Runtime, we suggest you install the ASP.NET Core Runtime as it includes both .NET and ASP.NET Core runtimes.

+Use the

+    > dotnet --list-sdks
+    > dotnet --list-runtimes

+commands to see which versions are installed.

 Update your package index and install dependencies: